-There will most definitely come a time when a pool’s water needs to be drained either for repairs, replaster, or vinyl replacement.
+There will most definitely come a time when a pool’s water needs to be drained either for pool closing, repairs, replaster, or vinyl replacement.

 While it isn’t too hard of a process, it does require some pre-planning and perhaps some investigation into your town’s rules about water runoff.